Learning health systems: History

-The NAM’s early efforts to develop the ideas underpinning the LHS began in 2006, via a series of workshops held over several years from 2006-2013.
-Among several early publications to express the need for a rapid learning health system was a commentary in Health Affairs in 2007 where Lynn Etheredge applied the term “rapid learning health system” in recognition of the opportunity to leverage electronic health records (EHR) to “learn” what works in health care.
+The NAM's early efforts to develop the ideas underpinning the LHS began in 2006, via a series of workshops held over several years from 2006-2013.
+Among several early publications to express the need for a rapid learning health system was a commentary in Health Affairs in 2007 where Lynn Etheredge applied the term "rapid learning health system" in recognition of the opportunity to leverage electronic health records (EHR) to "learn" what works in health care.
 The series of NAM workshops generated several summary publications on topics under the mantle of the LHS, including publications focused on the digital infrastructure as well as on ethical considerations.
-In 2013, the workshops culminated in a seminal report, “Best Care at Lower Cost: the Path to Continuously Learning Health Care in America.”
+In 2013, the workshops culminated in a seminal report, "Best Care at Lower Cost: the Path to Continuously Learning Health Care in America."
 Summarizing the heretofore efforts, McGinnis and colleagues enumerate key milestones in the evolution of the LHS that include these reports as well as decades-old efforts to generate evidence from routine health care delivery.

 Nomenclature may vary in reference to the LHS concept.
-Some refer to a learning healthcare system, others refer to learning health systems or collaborative learning health networks.
+Some refer to a learning healthcare system, others refer to learning health systems or collaborative learning health systems.
 The architecture and objectives are similar, irrespective of the label—addressing evidence gaps, harnessing data, and effectively utilizing the best evidence at the point of need.
 Related concepts include the use of real-world data to generate real-world evidence, and mobilizing computable biomedical knowledge.